meet the onespirit team

 Communications & Marketing Lead

-Kailee’s lifelong fascination with diverse cultures has taken her around the globe, both as a traveller and educator.
-She earned her Bachelor’s degree in Global Studies online from Arizona State University, which gave her the flexibility to explore the world while pursuing her studies.
+Kailee’s lifelong fascination with diverse cultures has taken her around the globe, both as traveller and educator.
+She earned her Bachelor’s degree in Global Studies online from Arizona State University, which gave her the flexibility to explore the world while studying.
 With minors in History and Women and Gender Studies, Kailee turned her passion for communication into action, teaching English to children in Italy and China.

 Originally from Boston, her academic journey continued in Scotland, where she completed a Postgraduate Diploma in History, focusing on the religious, cultural, and gender dynamics of the Middle Ages.
 Her creative talents extend into social media and marketing, where she believes inclusive communication can spark innovation and connection.